 - Successful quitter (confirmed by carbon monoxide validation): measuring the level of carbon monoxide in the bloodstream provides an indication of the level of tobacco use.
 This is a motivational tool as well as a validation of smoking status.
 It should be attempted on all people who self-report as having successfully quit at the four-week follow-up, except for those who are followed up by telephone.

-The NHS Digital data for 2016/17 onwards are not directly comparable with previous years because they have not been adjusted to estimate for local authorities that did not provide any data or only provided data for some quarters.
+The NHS Digital data for 2016/17 onwards is not directly comparable with previous years because it has not been adjusted to estimate for local authorities that did not provide any data, or only provided data for some quarters.
+Data on the percentage of current e-cigarette users is comparable over time.

 Smoking patterns among young people

-The SDD survey of secondary school pupils in years seven to 11 (mostly aged 11 to 15) in England is published by NHS Digital.
-The last survey was in 2016.
+The SDD survey is a biennial survey of secondary school pupils in years 7 to 11 (mostly aged 11–15) in England, published by NHS Digital.
+The last survey was in 2018.
+Prior to 2014, the survey was conducted annually.

 Pupils were categorised in three ways based on the responses given: